jnk0le/random/pipeline cycle test/README.md

 to set `MIE` in `mstatus` it must be written together with `MPIE`. ie. write 0x88 to enable interrupts (there is no `mie` csr register)

+bits [9:2] of `mtvec` are hardwired to zero, leading to 1KiB bootloader granularity.

 uncore findings: